B.A. in Art History

 Admission requirements for the Bachelor of Arts in Art History program are the same as the general undergraduate admission requirements.

-When Mattie (B.A. in art history and anthropology, 2013) interned at the UM Museum she curated an exhibit of Southern Folk Art including artist research, choosing the pieces, and designing the exhibit.
-She later interned at the Ohr-O'Keefe Museum of Art in Biloxi.
-After earning her M.A. in art history with a specialization in museum studies at Florida State University, she worked at the Mission San Luis Archaeological Site in Tallahassee, FL.
-Mattie is now the Director of Collections and Exhibitions of Ocean Springs' Walter Anderson Museum of Art.
+Mattie (B.A. in art history and anthropology, 2013) interned both at the UM Museum and the Ohr-O'Keefe Museum in Biloxi.
+After earning her M.A. in art history with a specialization in museum studies at Florida State University, she worked at the Mission San Luis Archaeological Site in Tallahassee.
+She is now the Director of Collections and Exhibitions of Ocean Springs' Walter Anderson Museum of Art.

 Why study art history at UM?